The Grabows, Owners & Directors

 Brian and Laura Leahy have been valued members of the Chen-A-Wanda family since 2002.
 They fell in love with camp and fell in love with each other along the way, marrying in Laura’s home province of Nova Scotia, Canada.
 They welcomed their daughter Avery into the world in October of 2015 and she is already a part of the Chen-A-Wanda family!
-They reside in Boca Raton as our full-time Directors, helping prepare for camp every year while working with staffing, campers, families, and activities planning.
+They reside in Florida as our full-time Directors, helping prepare for camp every year while working with staffing, campers, families, and activities planning.

 Brian was a college baseball player who started at Chenny as a Baseball Specialist and made stops as our Baseball Director and Athletic Director before becoming a Head Counselor in 2007.